KomalGupta02/Digits-n-Data-SQL-Challenge/README.md

-# Steel Data SQL Challenges
+# Digits n Data SQL Challenges

 This repository serves as the solutions for the challenges from the **[Digits n Data](https://www.linkedin.com/company/digits-n-data/)**.